 Students explore the science of nutrition and its application to health education.
 The study of nutrients, dietary guidelines, current problems, healthy-eating promotion and nutrition education methods are covered.

-Prerequisite: HPE 200, or consent of department chair.
+Prerequisite: HPE 200 or HPE 200W, or consent of department chair.

 Offered: Spring.